Most people have an e-mail address like

-provider.com is an email provider.
-They have exactly this email
+provider.example is an e-mail provider.
+They have only this one e-mail

 address and give it to every service where they sign up.

 martin-ueding.de, and I can have virtually unlimited e-mail